postgres-ai/docs/docs/tutorials/database-lab-tutorial-amazon-rds.md

 sudo apt-get install postgresql-client
 ```

-Now you can work with this clone using any PostgreSQL client, for example `psql`.
+Now you can work with this clone using any PostgreSQL client, for example, `psql`.
 Use connection info (`db` section of the response of the `dblab clone create` command):
 ```bash
 PGPASSWORD=secret_password psql \
   "host=localhost port=6000 user=dblab_user_1 dbname=test"